MicrosoftDocs/visualstudio-docs/docs/ide/editorconfig-code-style-settings-reference.md

 **dotnet\_style\_prefer\_is\_null\_check\_over\_reference\_equality\_method**

 - When this rule is set to **true**, prefer using a null check with pattern-matching over object.ReferenceEquals.
-- When this rule is set to **false**, object.ReferenceEquals over a null check with pattern-matching.
+- When this rule is set to **false**, prefer object.ReferenceEquals over a null check with pattern-matching.

 Code examples: